 How do you make chocolate frosting even better?
 Add sweetened condensed milk!
-Come get the recipe and learn how to make these cute monkey cupcakes while you’re at it!
+This buttercream is rich, fudgy and full of chocolate goodness.

 This easy and yummy frosting reminds me a lot of the flavor of brownie batter.
 It is smooth, rich and creamy.